blinksocks/blinksocks/README.md

 ## Usage

-Once installed, you can access blinksocks from command line directly:
+Once installed, you can access blinksocks via CLI:

 ```
 $ blinksocks --help

-  Usage: blinksocks [options] [...]
+  Usage: blinksocks --host <host> --port <port> --key <key> [...]

   Options:

     -h, --help                           output usage information
     -V, --version                        output the version number
-    -c, --config [file]         a json file for configuration, if specified, ignore other options
+    -c, --config [file]                  a json format file for configuration, if specified, other options are ignored
     --host <host>                        an ip address or a hostname to bind
     --port <port>                        where to listen on
-    --password <password>       a password for encryption and decryption
-    --server-host [serverHost]  an ip address or a hostname to connect
+    --server-host [server-host]          an ip address or hostname to connect to
-    --server-port [serverPort]  where is the server listen on
+    --server-port [server-port]          which port the server listen on
-    --cipher [cipher]           a method for encryption or decryption, leave it empty to enbaled non-encryption mode
-    --use-iv                    if use initialization vector for encryption
+    --key <key>                          a key for encryption and decryption
+    --frame [frame]                      a preset used in frame middleware, default: 'origin'
+    --frame-params [crypto-params]       parameters for frame preset, default: ''
+    --crypto [crypto]                    a preset used in crypto middleware, default: 'openssl'
+    --crypto-params [crypto-params]      parameters for crypto, default: 'aes-256-cfb'
+    --protocol [protocol]                a preset used in protocol middleware, default: 'aead'
+    --protocol-params [protocol-params]  parameters for protocol, default: 'aes-256-cbc,sha256'
+    --obfs [obfs]                        a preset used in obfs middleware, default: 'none'
+    --obfs-params [obfs-params]          parameters for obfs, default: ''
-    --log-level [logLevel]      log4js log level
+    --log-level [log-level]              log level, default: all
-    -q, --quiet                 limit log level to 'error'
+    -q, --quiet                          force log level to 'error'
-    --ciphers                   show all supported ciphers
+    --ciphers                            display all supported ciphers
+    --hashes                             display all supported hash functions

   Examples: